MaximumADHD/Roblox_0.3.368.0/README.md

 https://www.microsoft.com/en-us/download/details.aspx?id=26347

 **(Note**: You will need the x86 pack.
 It may also help to have the x64 pack as well.)

+# Content Disclaimer #

+Some of the files here are not the authentic original files, this is just an approximate reconstruction from files we do have.
+The executable is authentic, but some files in the content folder may not be 100% accurate to what was in the client as of March 2007.

 # WARNING: DO NOT CONNECT TO UNTRUSTED SERVERS #